-- learning curve for the equipment is slow and the duration for training increases. - 3.
-With evolving technology, most of our equipments are either software driven or microprocessor driven which possess the ability to detect and display errors on a real time basis.
-The need of the hour is to move away from the conventional method of PM and instead create an in-house team trained to perform and analyze the self tests and coordinate with BME of the manufacturer on real time basis. - Need to redesign the existing (PM) programme as per the maintenance schedule recommended by the manufacturer. - 5.
-Time being spent on maintenance was sub optimal, which points towards the fact that if the time is optimally utilized by the personnel engaged in carrying out maintenance related tasks, they could effectively undertake many more (PM) related activities of ventilators in the available time. - 6.
-It was found that there were a few common spares that were being replaced time and again making it imperative for hospitals to identify such spares at the time of procurement.
+Hence, it make it imperative for healthcare organizations to define and frame guidelines regarding the skill 203 204 sets of manpower that will be deployed for providing maintenance of ventilator. per the maintenance schedule 205 recommended by the manufacturer.
+5. Time being spent on maintenance was sub optimal, which points towards 206 the fact that if the time is optimally utilized by the personnel engaged in carrying out maintenance related tasks, 207 they could effectively undertake many more (PM) related activities of ventilators in the available time.
+6. It was found that there were a few common spares that were being replaced time and again making it imperative for 208 209 hospitals to identify such spares at the time of procurement.
 So that a mechanism could be devised to ensure that these spares are readily available and this will help in keeping the equipment downtime to a minimum.
-Identification of such spares will also help the organization to negotiate their cost with the vendor at the time of procurement which will thus be instrumental in reducing costs of maintenance.
+210 Identification of such spares will also help the organization to negotiate their cost with the vendor at the time of 211 procurement which will thus be instrumental in reducing costs of maintenance.
+212

-The most significant finding of this study is the need for further research in the field of maintenance of medical devices especially in terms of the (PM) Yield and Human factors which influence the maintenance strategies adopted by the organization.
-Further, attention needs to be drawn to the fact that costs incurred in the maintenance of such equipments needs to be looked into so as to enable one to draw more factual conclusions and design a cost effective and efficient equipment maintenance programmes.
+213 The most significant finding of this study is the need for further research in the field of maintenance of

+214 medical devices especially in terms of the (PM) Yield and Human factors which influence the maintenance 215 strategies adopted by the organization.
+Further, attention needs to be drawn to the fact that costs incurred in 216 the maintenance of such equipments needs to be looked into so as to enable one to draw more factual conclusions and design a cost effective and efficient equipment maintenance programmes.